In This Article

 Q: When could I see results from a probiotic?

-A: Research suggests that you could see benefits from taking a probiotic within days to months.
-To be on the safe side, give yourself 3-4 weeks of taking a probiotic to see possible results.
+A: According to research, you could see benefits from taking a probiotic within days to months.
+To be on the safe side, give yourself 3–4 weeks of taking a probiotic to see possible results.

 Q: Where could I buy probiotics?